phonlab-tcd/An-Scealai/docs/frontend/frontend.md

 ```

-#### Create and add a new services
+#### Create and add new services
 * Services are files that contain function calls to the backend.
-They serve as a middleman to send and receive data between the backend and the components.
-If a service file contains functions that are called from a particular component, the name of the service file matches the name of the component: ```component-name.service.ts```.
+They serve as a middleman to send and receive data between the backend and the component, or to simply perform calculations that are used by multiple components.
+If a service file contains functions that pertain to a particular component, the name of the service file matches the name of the component: ```component-name.service.ts```.

 * Service files contain functions that make a call to the backend to send and retrieve data.
 Components use the service object declared in the constructor to call on the service functions and wait for their response.
 The service functions return observables that the components can subscribe to.